News

 Process automation... and the role of humans

-Automation is omnipresent in CRM projects modern.
+Automation is omnipresent in modern CRM projects.
 The podcast takes a nuanced approach:

 automate, yes, but not at any cost.